 While the other Arrowverse shows, like The Flash and Supergirl, have been made available on Netflix a week after their season finales, The CW has a different deal for newer shows like Batwoman.
 That sadly means no Netflix.

-Batwoman Season 2 will premiere in January 2021 on The CW.
+Batwoman Season 2 will premiere on January 17, 2021 on The CW.